tfalba/react-trivia/README.old.md

 - If you add a session token you won't receive the same question twice
   - Get a token: https://opentdb.com/api_token.php?command=request
   - Add a token to a request: `&token=YOURTOKENHERE`

+TODOS:

+fix the scale for when it is 20 questions...